- Assess your compliance with the GDPR using a simple, guided, step-by-step questionnaire

 - Cover all the legal, organisational and technical aspects that need to be assessed in your organisation, using interactive and intuitive forms based on pre-recorded templates

-- Organizational: identify the procedures to be implemented regarding security incidents, personal data breach management and data subject requests (DSR)
+- On an organisational level, define the procedures to be implemented, such as managing security incidents, personal data breaches, and requests from data subjects

-- Technical: assess the technical security measures taken to deal with data processing risks such as data transfers
+- On a technical level, assess the level of technical security measures in place to address the potential risks associated with particular data processing operations, such as data transfers

-Organizational: review the internal procedures deployed to deal with security incidents, data breaches and data subject requests (personal rights)
+Organisational: reviewing the internal processes deployed to respond to security incidents, data breaches, and data subjects’ rights requests

-Technical: review the technical security measures implemented by the organization to effectively respond to data processing risks — especially when sensitive data is involved (leaks, hacking, etc.) — and to ensure effective protection of personal data
+Technical: reviewing technical security measures implemented to adequately deal with risks arising from data processing, especially when processing sensitive data (leakage, hacking, etc.), and to ensure the protection of personal data effectively